RM-Terrell/RM-Terrell.github.io/_posts/2020-05-29-docker-part-1.md

 This solution had a few advantages.
 First it simplified the Django backend of my app down to just the REST API.
 This made Django a bit overkill for my current needs but whatever.
 I like Django and can grow into it.
 Maybe even get creative and swap it with Flask if I feel like it, and the same goes for the frontend.
 Since the two systems will communicate with REST API calls only, they can be interchanged more easily.
 Maybe I'll make a Vue system, containerize it and swap it.
 Why not?
 This severs the coupling created by the URL template load and Webpack Loader.
 Second it gets my hands dirty with CRA and gives me a really good chance to comb through my old code and improve it as I copy the old components over into CRA.
 Also I badly needed to update Django to a newer version due to an old vulnerability and more importantly because I like new shiny things.
 Django 3.0 coming in hot.

 With that I put on my fireman suit and burned it all down.
 Again.
-I think this make 4-5 times I've done that with this repo.
+I think this makes 4-5 times I've done that with this repo.
 The final project file structure looked like this:

 ![pretty](/assets/img/docker-part-1/final_structure.png)